 Data recovery from system partition

-and then start the recovery operation.
+UFS Explorer software is a reliable assistant to retrieve your lost files after their accidental deletion, as well as after the operating system was damaged.
+Having shut down your computer, you can choose the most convenient way to recover the files: using another PC or using the Recovery CD.
+To recover the files with another computer, you should carefully remove the hard drive from your PC and connect it to the second computer in a way described in How to: Connect IDE/SATA drive to a recovery PC.
 UFS Explorer Backup and Emergency Recovery CD with Linux operating system can be booted off your PC.
-It has an already preinstalled UFS Explorer Standard Recovery software with a set of all necessary functions to recover lost or deleted files.
-After finding and recovering required files, you can copy them to any external device or another computer via network and then re-install the operating system on your computer if necessary.
+It already has a preinstalled UFS Explorer Standard Recovery software with a set of all necessary functions to recover lost or deleted files.
+After you have found or recovered the files, you can copy them to any external device or another computer via the network and then reinstall the operating system on your computer if necessary.